developer-gabe/nextjs-project/posts/javascript-memory-management-intro.md

 After `handleFormSubmit` runs, `formData` is not needed anymore.
 And in our example since it's not reachable by any other parts of the code, our GC fairy will clean it up next time she's around.

-### Why Does It Matter?

-Grasping the intricacies of JavaScript memory management is crucial for developers aiming to enhance application performance and avoid memory leaks, which can lead to sluggish behavior or crashes.
-It empowers them with the tools needed for effective debugging and optimization, ensuring the code not only runs smoothly but is also scalable and maintainable.
-In essence, a solid understanding of how memory is allocated, used, and reclaimed is foundational to writing robust JavaScript code that adheres to best practices and delivers a seamless user experience.
+Understanding JavaScript memory management is crucial for developers aiming to enhance application performance and avoid memory leaks, which can lead to sluggish behavior or crashes.
+In essence, a solid understanding of how memory is allocated, used, and reclaimed is foundational to writing robust JavaScript that adheres to best practices and delivers ultimately the best user experience.